 A breast lump is the most common presenting symptom.
 But for about 1 in 6 women with breast cancer, the broad spectrum of symptoms doesn’t include a lump.

-In this article we’ll explore the early signs and symptoms of breast cancer, what happens next, and where to find support.
+This article explores the early signs and symptoms of breast cancer, as well as how it’s diagnosed and where to find support.

 Design by Maya Chastain